gm6169/Vat/index.md

 Want to play survival, but **can't find a good auxiliary mod**?
 Computer configuration is too poor, **playing is very stuttering**?
-Try this modpack! **This is a minecraft forge/fabric/quilt modpack that combines optimization and survival.**
+Try this modpack!
 # Why choose it?